Church fundraisers can be frustrating.

-Fundraising can be frustrating.
 I remember being fresh out of college and suddenly responsible for raising $20,000 in half a year.
-At this point in my personal life, I didn’t have a credit card, I never paid rent, and I had no real concept for raising that much cash outside of the lottery.
+At this point in my personal life, I didn’t have a credit card, I’d never paid rent, and I had no idea how to bring in that much cash outside of the lottery.
 Honestly, I hardly made that much in a year!
 Talk about a mammoth task.

 It was insanely stressful.
 Fortunately, I had an amazing mentor who helped me through the process of raising funds.
 He was like a fundraising Jedi.
-While working together, I gleaned four principles from him that I use as a filter for all fundraising:
+While working together, I gleaned five principles from him that I use as a filter for all fundraising!

 Don’t do bake sales.

 This is not a direct critique of bake sales.
 Who doesn’t love a homemade pecan pie for five dollars?
 The logic of this statement is that bake sales usually require a lot of work with little profit.
 Plus, you are collecting donations two ways — asking for baked goods and then asking people to buy them.
 Simply be sure that your profit will be worth the work.
 If you can do that by selling cookies and brownies, then go for it!
 Just be sure to consider your return on investment.

 Strive to do things that are memorable and enjoyable.
 Sure, they require a lot of work, planning, and preparation.
 That doesn’t mean you can’t have a blast with your groups putting them on!
 Many of our best fundraisers carried just as much excitement and energy as an event.